-If the 130 was aimed at cars like the BMW E3/E9, the 132 targeted large family cars like the Peugeot 504 and Opel Rekord.
-It was a large family car, and though the 125 had been a relatively enthusiast-friendly large family car, it wasn’t necessarily ever going to be the most famous of Fiats.
+If the 130 was aimed at cars like the BMW’s big E3 sedan and E9 coupe, the 132 targeted large family cars like the Peugeot 504 and Opel Rekord.
+It was a large family car, and though the 125 had been relatively enthusiast-friendly for that type of vehicle, it wasn’t ever going to be the most famous of Fiats.

 Circumstances, of course, changed the mission of the 132 over time, and the car itself seemed to be perennially changing.
 In total, the car was subject to four major updates over its long career, some mechanical, some visual.
 132s were built from early 1972 to late 1985, with the final few years renamed “Argenta” as Fiat ditched numbers for names.

 Largely outshone by the smaller Fiat 131 Mirafiori, with its rallying connections, and the larger, departed luxury 130, the 132 was actually quite a success for Fiat, but it’s almost unknown today outside of Italy, with relatively few survivors.
 It deserves more recognition than it gets.